Selected Slides and Resources About Cryptanalysis.

 - Some integer factoring code: GNFS.

-- Software, bitcoin and side channel attacks and exploits:
+- Bitcoin attacks and exploits:

 - A tool to crack bitcoin passwords at a high speed: brainflayer cracker by Ryan Castellucci with enhancements code contributed by Courtois and Song.
 Another similar project is adpwc project below.